Basics2022/bbooks-physics-mechanics/_build/html/_sources/ch/dynamics-eom-points.md

 (classical-mechanics:dynamics:eom:points)=
-# Cardinal Equations of Dynamics: Discrete Systems of Point Masses
+# Equations of motion of a discrete system of point masses

 Starting from the dynamic equations for a single point, the dynamic equations for a system of particles can be derived using the third principle of dynamics, action/reaction.
 The development of these equations helps us understand that the additive nature of dynamical quantities (momentum, angular momentum, kinetic energy) directly follows from their definition.